-- 903.3.1.1.1 Exempt locations.
-When approved by the code official, automatic Automatic sprinklers shall not be required in the following rooms or areas where such . . . {bulk of section unchanged} . . . because it is damp, of fire-resistance-rated construction or contains electrical equipment. - Any room where the application of water, or flame and water, constitutes a serious life or fire hazard. - 2.
-Any room or space where sprinklers are considered undesirable because of the nature of the contents, when approved by the code official. - 3.
-Generator and transformer rooms, under the direct control of a public utility, separated from the remainder of the building by walls and floor/ceiling or roof/ceiling assemblies having a fire-resistance rating of not less than 2 hours. - 4.
-Spaces or areas in telecommunications buildings...2 hours. - 5.
+903.3.1.1.1 Exempt locations.
+When approved by the code official, automatic Automatic sprinklers shall not be required in the following rooms or areas where such . . . {bulk of section unchanged} . . . because it is damp, of fire-resistance-rated construction or contains electrical equipment.

+- 1. Any room where the application of water, or flame and water, constitutes a serious life or fire hazard. - 2.
+Any room or space where sprinklers are considered undesirable because of the nature of the contents, when approved by the code official. - Generator and transformer rooms, under the direct control of a public utility, separated from the remainder of the building by walls and floor/ceiling or roof/ceiling assemblies having a fireresistance rating of not less than 2 hours. - 4.
 In rooms or areas that are of noncombustible construction with wholly noncombustible contents.